 The Chicago native graduated from Loras College in Dubuque, Iowa.

 He and his wife, Erika, reside in Phoenix.

 Spanish Radio Play-by-Play

-Enters his 16th season providing the play-by-play on D-backs Spanish broadcasts...joined the team in 1999.
+Is in his 17th season providing the play-by-play on D-backs Spanish broadcasts...joined the team in 1999.

 Also covers the D-backs by writing a daily column for El Imparcial, Hermosillo's daily newspaper, and writes a weekly column for La Estrella de Tucson.

 A 27-year veteran broadcaster for the Mexican Pacific League's Hermosillo Naranjeros, who won the 2014 Caribbean Series.